rhe33/cs400-X-Team-009/rules.md

 ## How we will back up each other to ensure that deadlines are not missed
+We'll communicate with each other and help one another keep up to date to stay on track.
+We'll use text, discord, and GitHub to help stay in frequent communication.

 ## Add any other rules that your team establishes to help each other work effectively together